allenluce/mmap-object/README.md

 time-consuming process and can result in fragmentation within the shared memory object and a larger final file size.

-Object values may be only string or number values.
-Attempting to set a different type value results in an exception.
+Object values may be string, number, object or array values.
+Attempting to set a different type of value results in an exception.

 Symbols are not supported as properties.

+Note: object values writes takes the whole object atomically, setting up shared object's properties will not update stored value.

 ## Publishing a binary release